JeongJuhyeon/cursorless-assistant/README.md

 ## Usage

 You'll need a Google AI Studio API key.
 We're using this instead of OpenAI or Anthropic because unlike those it has a free model that is more than sufficient, so there is no need to set up billing.
-You can get one here: https://aistudio.google.com/app/apikey If you run it locally you're free to experiment with different models.
+You can get one [here](https://aistudio.google.com/app/apikey).
+If you run it locally you can easily experiment with using a different model.
 In my experience, Gemini 2.0 Flash Experimental works great, so anything better than that should work too, though I haven't tried.

 ### Web UI